-Figure 31 - Results for iterations 2 through 19, with the same colour scheme as and an overall learning rate of 0.0003.
+Figure 31 - Results for iterations fourteen through nineteen, with the same colour scheme as and an overall learning rate of 0.0003.

 Validation often remains at 50% for the entire duration of the training phase, while training loss and validation loss mostly follow similar curves showing that neither underfitting nor overfitting are occurring.
-The latter implies that the low training rate of 0.0003 should be sufficient for transfer learning, meaning the former issue should purely be a result of an inability to form generalisations.results in 4 Full results for this experiment can be found in Appendix B.4
+The latter implies that the low training rate of 0.0003 should be sufficient for transfer learning, meaning the former issue should purely be a result of an inability to form generalisations.

+While the accuracy of the classification performed by the retrained neural network upon completion was above the 0.5 value you would expect of purely random classification, the results in Table 4 show that this result may not be as good as it appears.
+An overall accuracy of 0.6842 and 0.7368 was achieved for classification of unaligned and aligned images respectively, but this appears to have been heavily weighted by the comparatively low number of control images.

+An explanation for this high sensitivity yet low specificity may be the small and uneven nature of the dataset.
+For the fourteen affected images used to train the network, there would be only four control while the final fifth was held back for testing.
+This likely resulted in the network being unable to form accurate generalisations about control images, and this behaviour not being penalised as overspecialisation and an increased likelihood to classify as Affected would be rewarded during the validation phase.
+Full results for this experiment can be found in Appendix B.

+Table 4 - Comparison of results from classification via transfer learning for an unaligned and aligned dataset.